-In this paper we provide strong evidence that founder-CEO status is influenced by firm performance.
-This implies that the direct effect of founder-CEOs on firm performance cannot be estimated correctly without accounting for the endogeneity of founder-CEO status.
-Positive effects of founder-CEOs on performance and valuation have been documented by Jayraman et al (2000), Morck, Shleifer and Vishny (1988), Anderson and Reeb (2003), and Fahlenbrach (2003).
-Using methods based on instrumental variables, we confirm these findings and identify the direction of reverse causality.
-Perhaps surprisingly, we find that firm performance has a negative effect on the likelihood that a firm is run by one of its founders.
+In this paper, we provide strong evidence that founder-CEO status is influenced by firm performance.
+Using methods based on instrumental variables, we find that firm performance has a negative effect on the likelihood that a firm is run by one of its founders.
 This result is not sensitive to model specification, to alternative measures of performance, or to econometric procedures.
+After factoring out the negative effect of performance on founder-CEO status, we obtain a positive causal effect of founder-CEOs on firm performance, an effect that is quantitatively larger than the effect estimated through standard OLS regressions.

-In order to further understand this negative effect of performance on founder-CEO status, we estimate the probability of founder-CEO departures as a (potentially non-monotonic) function of past performance.
+In order to further understand this negative effect of performance on founder-CEO status, we estimate the probability of founder-CEO departures as a (potentially non-monotonic)

+function of past performance.
 Our main finding is that past superior accounting performance increases the likelihood that founder-CEOs will step out.
 Our evidence is not consistent with the hypothesis that an omitted variable correlated with bad governance can explain the negative relationship between firm performance and founder-CEO status nor with the hypothesis that founder-CEOs leave once they are wealthy enough.
 This leaves us with two potential arguments that might explain our new finding: (1) founder-CEOs may value control over their succession more than non-founders, and (2) founder-CEOs may want to leave their companies "in good shape."